Kardieenara/Kardieenara/README.md

 - 👋 Hi, I’m @Kardieenara
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Python and AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: Danny
 - ⚡ Fun fact: ...

 <!---